Hind Securities & Credit Ltd.

 |NSE 05:30 | 01 Jan||Hind Securities & Credit Ltd|

-Your Directors are pleased to present you the Twenty-Sixth Annual Report on thebusiness and operations of your Company along with the Audited Financial Statement for theyear ended on 31st March 2017.
+Your Directors are pleased to present you the Twenty-Sixth Annual Report on thebusiness and operations of your Company along with the Audited Financial Statements ofAccounts for the year ended on 31st March 2019.

 1. FINANCIAL RESULTS

 The performance during the period ended on 31st March 2019 has been asunder:

 During the year under review the Company has earned a net profit of Rs.
 563254/- ascompared to previous year profits of Rs.
 965779/-.
 However the directors are takinginitiatives for the Company which result in a profit for the next financial year.
 Thedetails of the financial performance of the Company are appearing in the Balance Sheet andProfit & Loss account for the financial year ended 31st March 2019.

 No Dividend is being recommended by the Director for the year 31st March2019 due to low profits of the Company.

 4. FUTURE OUTLOOK

 In the current year your directors are putting up efforts to increase the income andit is hoped that the Company will do better in the current year as compared to last year.With our industry-leading organic growth programme and the successful integration ofrecent strategic investment in our Company the Company is very well placed to capitalizeon the positive outlook for commodities demand and to continue to deliver growth and longterm value for our shareholders.

 5. STATE OF THE COMPANY'S AFFAIRS